pavankjadda/angular-nodejs-docker/README.md

-# Angular base project created in v16
+# Angular NodeJS with Docker

-This project acts as base project for all v16 Angular projects.
-It contains all the necessary dependencies and configurations to start a new project.
+A sample project to demonstrate how to deploy Angular on NodeJS (Docker)

 1. Esbuild (vite)
 2. Standalone components